yushenli/automate_boring/chapter03/question02.md

 be before the land is erosed.
 X and Y should be float numbers, and the return value should be an integer.

-With this function, please write a program and takes a number N, where N is the number of coordinates that the user is going to supply next.
+With this function, please write a program that takes a number N, where N is the number of coordinates that the user is going to supply next.
 Then for each coordindate, tell the user the number of years.